singhravi/pdf_data_extractor/README.md

 ├── README.md # Documentation
 └── pdfvenv/ # Virtual environment directory (not included in the repository)

-Dependencies
+# Dependencies
-FastAPI: Web framework for building APIs.
+- FastAPI: Web framework for building APIs.
-Uvicorn: ASGI server for serving FastAPI applications.
+- Uvicorn: ASGI server for serving FastAPI applications.
-pdfplumber: Library to extract text from PDFs.
+- pdfplumber: Library to extract text from PDFs.
-pytesseract: Python binding for Tesseract OCR.
+- pytesseract: Python binding for Tesseract OCR.
-Pillow: Python Imaging Library, required for handling images.
+- Pillow: Python Imaging Library, required for handling images.

 Running Tests
 You can test the API using Postman, Curl, or the interactive docs (/docs).

 License
 This project is licensed under the MIT License - see the LICENSE file for details.

-markdown
-Copy code

 ### Key Sections of the `README.md`: